4Soft-de/harness-browser3d/projects/harness-browser3d-library/README.md

 ### Apply Views

 Pass the view and the target harness id into the `applyView` API function.

-### Dispose Views

-Views must be disposed before deletion to free allocated memory.
-Pass the view and the target harness id into the `disposeView` API function.
+Previous views on the harnesses are disposed and removed.

 ### Define custom Views